 However, maintaining an efficient team that works well together takes more effort than an outsider might think.
 Growing a company is difficult.
 Typical day-to-day stress, for instance, takes its toll.

 A good team building activity goes a long way to helping developing new bonds and re-establishing long-standing ones.
+It’s one of the main reasons we highlight this is in our guide on planning a corporate retreat.

 A tried-and-true favorite, paintball lends itself to a variety of team-based games.
 It is an off-site event, of course, but such favorites as capture the flag will provide an exhilarating, adrenaline-heavy afternoon.